Childhood cancer: Medical specialties

-Other specialties that can assist in the treatment process include radiology, neurosurgery, orthopedic surgery, psychiatry, and endocrinology.
+Other specialties that can assist the treatment process include radiology, neurosurgery, orthopedic surgery, psychiatry, and endocrinology.

 Treatment

 Childhood cancer treatment is individualized and varies based on the severity & type of cancer.
 In general, treatment can include surgical resection, chemotherapy, radiation therapy, or immunotherapy.

 Recent medical advances have improved our understanding of the genetic basis of childhood cancers.
 Treatment options are expanding, and precision medicine for childhood cancers is a rapidly growing area of research.

 The side effects of chemotherapy can result in immediate and long-term treatment-related comorbidities.
 For children undergoing treatment for high-risk cancer, more than 80% experience life-threatening or fatal toxicity as a result of their treatment.

+Psychosocial Care

 Psychosocial care of children with cancer is also important during the cancer journey, but the implementation of evidence-based interventions need to be further spread across pediatric cancer centers.
 In general, psychosocial care can include therapy with a psychologist or psychiatrist, referral to a social worker, or referral to a pastoral counselor.
 Family-centered psychosocial care is one approach that can be used to not only support the patient's psychosocial well-being but also support the parents and any caregivers of the patient.